batiste/django-page-cms/doc/placeholders.rst

 Then you put placeholder tag where you want dynamic content.

 For each placeholder you will have a corresponding field appearing automaticaly in the administration interface.
-You can make as many templates as you want, use the Django template inheritance, and then CMS will still behave as intended.
+You can make as many templates as you want, even use the template inheritance: this CMS administration will still behave as intended.

 The syntax for a placeholder tag is the following::